For a long time campaigning for Changing Places facilities has felt like an endless uphill battle, with no hope for change.

 Some users of Changing Places toilets are incontinent and will always need to use pads.
 Those people need their pads changed frequently and, at the moment, they are being changed on toilet floors, in cars and sometimes in relatively open spaces with family members shielding their dignity as best they can.

 This is not acceptable and needs to change.
 Current legislation for disabled toilets gives absolutely no legal protection to those who need Changing Places toilets.
 They are “recommended” in BS8300 but big business owners, councils, tourist attractions, railway stations etc are ignoring the need.
-And the Equality does nothing unless a person who has been discriminated against, and probably feels very vulnerable, has the emotional strength and financial ability to take legal action against a big business or organisation.
+And the Equality Act does nothing unless a person who has been discriminated against, and probably feels very vulnerable, has the emotional strength and financial ability to take legal action against a big business or organisation.

 When families ask a large establishment to install these facilities a common reply is “we are doing what the law states we must do as a minimum”.
 They are hiding behind the law whilst knowing that some 250,000+ people in the UK rely on toilets with a hoist and changing table for their dignity and safety.
 We need a new minimum for large new developments.

-Changing Places toilets are not new.
-The campaign for them has been going for over 12 years now.
 Yet there are more toilets in Wembley Stadium alone than there are Changing Places toilets in the whole of the UK.

 Paula Sherriff MP successfully presented a Ten Minute Rule Bill in June 2018 to make Changing Places toilets mandatory in large new builds, complexes with public access, or sites where visitors can reasonably be expected to spend long periods of time.
 Please do refresh your memory of the Bill.